redis/redis-doc/commands/bitop.md

 Care should be taken when running it against long input strings.

-For real-time metrics and statistics involving large inputs a good approach is to use a replica (with replica-read-only option enabled) where the bit-wise operations are performed to avoid blocking the master instance.
+For real-time metrics and statistics involving large inputs a good approach is to use a replica (with the `replica-read-only` option enabled) where the bit-wise operations are performed to avoid blocking the master instance.